cds-snc/notification-documentation/src/en/send.md

 ::: warning Temporary restriction on overall files size

-Due to a recent infrastructure changes, the current maximum sizes for all files and content within an email notification must be smaller than 6MB.
+Due to a recent infrastructure change, the current maximum size for all files and content within an email notification must be smaller than 6MB.
 :::

 ### Sending methods